kodi-il/radio-il/README.md

 3. IPTVSimple doesn't support asx & asp so the mms strams need to be extracted and some of those radio stations are rotating and cutting their stream between few mms.
 4. No epg is available currently.
+5. Linking to the online list doesn't work well currently

 I'm a bit new to git and vcs but I'm always happy to get PR's,